MachaTee/TBAESCC64GAME/README.md

 This is the pilot for a Commodore 64 game I am writing for TBAES using C

-At the moment the project is in it's infancy, there is only one map and you spawn with items (the invnetory menu is still buggy)
+At the moment the project is in it's infancy, there is only one map and you spawn with items.
 There are 4 slime enemies in the room and they wipe away your tracks.

 rl_c64.prg    - Compiled C64 Binary